 Old Fashioned Oat Nut Apple Crisp

-- 2 1/2 lbs green apples (6-7 medium or 5 large) peeled and cut into wedges
+- 2 1/2 pounds green apples (6-7 medium or 5 large) peeled and cut into wedges

 - Pinch ground cloves

-- 1 tbsp minute tapioca optional, but recommended
+- 1 tablespoon minute tapioca optional, but recommended

 - 1 cup rolled oats for gluten free use certified GF rolled oats